-- Timing (proposals): An oral defense of the research proposal and its relevance to the field of Geography must be held no later than pre-finals week of the semester prior to the one in which a student plans to graduate (except creative components, proposals for which may be defended within the first three weeks of the graduation term).
-During the summer the proposal defense must be held no later than July 31st to count as a summer defense (and therefore to be eligible to graduate the following fall). - Announcement: All defenses must be publicly posted (on departmental bulletin boards) at least two weeks before the date of the defense (see example announcement in the Appendix).
-The details, including a short (<250 word) abstract, must also be emailed to the Graduate Coordinator for electronic dissemenation at this time. - Review: Advisor-approved final defense drafts (see comments earlier) must be delivered to all members of the student's committee at least two weeks in advance of the scheduled oral exam date. - Format: Students should determine whether their committee members prefer hard copies of defense documents or electronic copies (e.g., e-mail attachments, CD-ROM) and deliver accordingly. - Location: Students must schedule a room for the defense with the main office in the department.
+- Timing (proposals): An oral defense of the research proposal and its relevance to the field of Geography must be held no later than pre-finals week of the semester prior to the one in which a student plans to graduate (except creative components, proposals for which may be defended within the first three weeks of the graduation term). - Announcement: All defenses must be publicly posted (on departmental bulletin boards) at least two weeks before the date of the defense (see example announcement in the Appendix).
+The details, including a short (<250 word) abstract, must also be emailed to the Graduate Coordinator for electronic dissemenation at this time. - Review: Advisor-approved final defense drafts (see comments earlier) must be delivered to all members of the student's committee at least two weeks in advance of the scheduled oral exam date. - Format: Students should ask whether their committee members prefer hard or electronic copies and deliver accordingly. - Location: Students must schedule a room for the defense with the main office in the department.
 Students and their advisors must be physically present for the defense; teleconferencing methods are not permitted.
-In extenuating circumstances, no more than one committee member may participate remotely (e.g., phone, Skype). - Audience: The defense is only open to faculty and students of Oklahoma State University.
+In extenuating circumstances, committee members may participate remotely (e.g., phone, Skype). - Audience: The defense is only open to faculty and students of Oklahoma State University.
 The committee chair makes a determination as to when audience members are to be dismissed (before or after committee questions) and has full discretion to remove anyone from the defense who is disruptive of the proceedings.